 Noise, Heat, Connectivity, speakers, and others

-Anyway, with this thermal implementation described above, the ZenBook UX434FL runs warm on the outside and the components need to clock down to comply with the thermal limitations.
-On the other hand, switching to the Tweaked profile improves not only the performance in most games, but also allows the outer shell temperatures to drop by a few degrees.
+Anyway, with this thermal implementation described above, the ZenBook UX434FLC runs warm on the outside, and the components need to clock down to comply with the thermal limitations.

-Regardless, my major concern with this thermal design is with the fact that hot air is being pushed into the bottom of the screen, as the exhaust is placed between the hinges and the laptop has a very small chin, which puts the actual panel within a centimeter or two of the exhaust.
-My thermometer measures temperatures in the 45-48 degrees Celsius in that area of the screen, and I just don’t know whether this will cause issues over time.
-What kind of issues?
-Well, pixel burning and degradation, for instance.
+Regardless, my major concern with this thermal design is with the fact that hot air is being pushed into the bottom of the screen, as the exhaust is placed between the hinges and the laptop has a tiny chin, which puts the panel within a centimeter of the radiator.
+My thermometer measures temperatures in the 45-50 degrees Celsius in that area of the screen, and I just don’t know whether this will cause issues over time.
+Asus says it’s safe, but heat and electronics don’t do play well together.

-There is however one aspect this thermal implementation does well, and that’s the way it behaves with daily-use when the fan keeps off most of the time and only occasionally kicks in with multitasking.
-That’s, in fact, unusual behavior for a ZenBook, as all the other variants tested in recent years maintained the fan active with light-use as well, so I can’t vouch for the retail units behaving like our test units, or like the ZenBooks of the past.
+There is however, one aspect that this thermal implementation does very well, and that’s the way it behaves with daily-use, when the fan keeps off most of the time and only occasionally kicks in with multitasking.

-I’ll also add that we didn’t notice any loud electronic noises on these samples, but that’s a known QC (quality control) issue with modern notebooks and no guarantee you won’t get any coil whine or creaking on your unit.
+I’ll also add that we didn’t notice any coil whine or loud electronic noises on these samples, but that’s a known QC (quality control) issue with modern notebooks, and there’s just no guarantee you won’t get any whine or creaking on your unit.
 I’d advise buying from a trustworthy store that handles returns properly, just in case you lose at the QC raffle.

 *Daily Use – running Netflix in EDGE for 30 minutes, fans off

 As far as the speakers go, there’s a set of them firing through cuts on the lateral sides of the underbelly, and they seem like a downgrade from the speakers on the UX433 variant (peaking inside you’ll see that they’re smaller than on the UX433).
-We measured fairly low maximum volumes of about 72-73 dB at head level, without any distortions, and the sound comes out alright, with good mids and highs, but lacking on the lower end, as lows are only noticeable from around 110 Hz.
+We measured fairly low maximum volumes of about 72-75 dB at head level, without any distortions, and the sound comes out alright, with good mids and highs, but lacking on the lower end.
 All measurements were recorded in the Music Mode from the included Audio Wizard software.

 It is also worth mentioning that a fair bit of vibrations are pushed into the frame at volumes above 60%, and you’ll feel the chassis vibrating when using the computer on the lap or the tighs.
 On top fo that, due to their positioning on the laterals, I also feel that these speakers are easier to cover up and muffle than on the previous generation.

 The ZenBook 14 UX434 gets a 720p camera, flanked by microphones, and placed at the top of the screen, but also a set of IR cameras for Hello login recognition.
-The camera’s quality is average at best and rather washed out, much what you can expect from laptops these days.
+The camera is washed out, much what you can expect from laptops these days.

 There’s a 50 Wh battery inside the Zenbook 14 UX434, just like on all the other 13 and 14-inch ZenBooks released in the last year, and that’s on the smaller side for a 14-inch device in this day and age.

 Asus still puts up together an efficient implementation, and as a result, the battery life does not disappoint.
-Here’s what we got on our review unit, with the screen’s brightness set at around 120 nits (~40 brightness) and the ScreenPad switched off.
+Here’s what we roughly got on our review units, with the screen’s brightness set at around 120 nits (~60 brightness) and the ScreenPad switched off.

-Activating the ScreenPad takes a toll of .5-1.5 W per hour, depending on its settings and what you’re using it for, that’s why I would recommend keeping it off while using the laptop unplugged.
+Activating the ScreenPad takes a toll of .5-1.5 W per hour, depending on the resolution/brightness settings and what you’re using it for, that’s why I would recommend keeping it off while using the laptop unplugged.

 Price and availability

 Our ZenBook 14 UX433 article was one of our most popular reviews here on UltrabookReview.com, which suggests a lot of people were interested in what that had to offer.
-This updated ZenBook UX434 variant is mostly the same laptop, but with a few tweaks, so I’d expect it to become very popular as well in the second part of 2019 and the first half of 2020.
+This updated ZenBook UX434 variant is mostly the same laptop, but with a few tweaks, so I’d expect it to become very popular as well throughout 2019 and 2020, up until Asus release a successor.

-Just like the previous model, the compact form factor and nice aesthetics are among this Zenbook’s main selling points, alongside a pretty good keyboard, great performance with everyday use and pretty good battery life.
+Just like the previous model, the compact form factor and nice aesthetics are among this Zenbook’s main selling points, alongside a pretty good keyboard, great performance with everyday use and fine battery life.
 Performance with games is still somewhat problematic based on our findings, mostly due to the limited thermal implementation, but it’s improved from the UX433.
-On top of that, there are still certain aspects missing or subpar, such as the lack of Thunderbolt 3 support or USB-C charging, the middling audio, the limited screen back-angle or the fact that Asus only went with a 300-nits panel, which might not be bright enough for outdoor use, especially when considering this is a touchscreen with a reflective layer of glass on top.
+On top of that, there are still certain aspects missing or subpar, such as the lack of Thunderbolt 3 support or USB-C video/charging, the middling audio, the limited screen back-angle, the exhaust that blows hot air into the screen, or the fact that Asus only went with a 300-nits panel, which might not be bright enough for outdoor use, especially when considering this notebook gets a touchscreen with a reflective layer of glass on top.

-That addition of a touchscreen is, in fact, one of the major updates of the ZenBook 14 UX434 line, alongside the addition of the Screenpad that Asus aggressively pushes in front of their marketing materials.
-In all fairness, I’m not sold on this screen’s actual real-life worth with the existing companion software support, but that will improve, and at least we get to benefit from a larger-surface clickpad made out of glass.
+That addition of a touchscreen is, in fact, one of the major updates of the ZenBook 14 UX434 line, alongside the addition of the Screenpad that Asus aggressively pushes in their marketing materials.
+In all fairness, I’m not sold on this screen’s actual real-life worth with the existing companion software support, but at least we get to benefit from a larger-surface clickpad made out of glass.

 The ZenBook UX434 is also fairly well priced, especially outside the US, where it doesn’t face such a tough competition.
 In the States, it’s on par with other thin-and-lights with the same specs, like the HP Envy 13, more expensive than the MSI PS42 Prestige and cheaper than the Asus ZenBook S13 UX392, Huawei MateBook X Pro or the Razer Blade Stealth, so it competitively sits somewhere in the middle of the pack.

-That pretty much wraps up our review of the mid-2019 Asus ZenBook 14 UX434FL, but we’re looking for your feedback, impressions, and questions in the comments section down below, so don’t hesitate to get in touch.
+That pretty much wraps up our review of the mid-2020 Asus ZenBook 14 UX434FLC, but we’re looking for your feedback, impressions, and questions in the comments section down below, so don’t hesitate to get in touch.